therealnicoroshi/modlist/README.md

 ### *These files are completely optional, and not required for the list to run.*

-They can be added if you choose to do so and can be found on the Discord in 'Suggested Additions You Might Like for the Mod List'
+They can be added manually through MO2 if you choose to do so and can be found on the Discord in 'Suggested Additions You Might Like for the Mod List'

-I will still offer support for the mod list if you decide to add these specific files.
+*I will still offer support for the mod list if you decide to add these specific files.*